Feb 9, 2021

 Proof Of Insurance FAQs

 No. You no longer need to print proof of insurance.
-You can show your Ontario car insurance card electronically.
+You can show your proof electronically.

 Yes.
-You will need to show proof of insurance coverage as part of the vehicle purchase process.
-If you finance the vehicle, the lender will require you to show proof of coverage.
-You will need insurance in order to drive the vehicle off the lot.
+You will need to show proof of insurance as part of the vehicle purchase process.
+You will need it in order to drive the vehicle off the lot.

 No. You do not need to have insurance to get or renew your drivers’ licence.